[Minor revision–posted 5/11/21 (replaces 11/24/20 edition)]

 The dean of the college or a designee may attend meetings of the appeals board and presentations of evidence to it.
 The dean may request presentations of evidence but must not be present during the board's deliberation of its final recommendation.
 In a case involving a law student, the grade appeal process is as specified in the above procedures.
 In a case involving a student in the Graduate School, the appeal is processed through the college administering the course, with the grade decision being forwarded to the Dean of the Graduate School for final disposition.

 h.
-A copy of this OP will be provided to each student initiating a grade appeal.
+A copy of this OP will be provided by the office of the dean to each student initiating a grade appeal.

 3. Correspondence or Extension Courses

 The same procedure will be followed for correspondence or extension courses.

 32 Academic Policies – Faculty

 34 Academic Policies – Students

 62 Financial and Accounting